GennadyGS/CubeSharp/Cube.md

 # Introduction

-WizNG.Cube is a small library for building in-memory [data cubes](https://en.wikipedia.org/wiki/Data_cube).
+Cube is a small library for building in-memory [data cubes](https://en.wikipedia.org/wiki/Data_cube).

 # Motivation

 Imagine you need to build tabular report concerning multiple factors (or dimensions),involving data aggregations and calculations, using totals by one or mode dimensions.
 If you use SQL for this purpose you have limited possibilities to refactor and test your code, which makes difficult to maintain it.
 If you use native .NET capabilities, e.g. LINQ, you need to write a lot of ah-hoc data manipulations, like filtering, mapping and aggregation, which also makes code difficult to maintain.
-WizNG.Cube library allows you to systematize implementation approach to multi-factor (or multi-dimensional) reports by building the in memory data cube and then transforming it in required tabular representation.
+Cube library allows you to systematize implementation approach to multi-factor (or multi-dimensional) reports by building the in memory data cube and then transforming it in required tabular representation.

 # Getting started